Integral boundary conditions in phase field models: Introduction

 The paper is organized as follows.
-In Section 2, we formulate the variational problem using the Lagrange multiplier method, then we propose a modified Nitsche's method that allows us to incorporate the special boundary condition into the variational form naturally.
-Numerical tests are presented in Section 3.
-The results show that our proposed method achieves better accuracy than the Lagrange multiplier method, and the resulting linear system can be efficiently solved by an iterative solver with algebraic multigrid (AMG) preconditioning.
-Finally we come to a conclusion in Section 4.
+In Section \ref{methods}, we formulate the variational problem using the Lagrange multiplier method, then we introduce how to incorporate the special boundary condition into the variational form naturally by using a special function space.
+Theoretical analysis is carried out in Section \ref{sec: analysis}, where we prove the well-posedness and the error estimates for the variational problem from our new method.
+Numerical tests are presented in Section \ref{numericalTest}.
+The results show that our proposed method achieves better accuracy than the Lagrange multiplier method does, and the resulting linear system can be efficiently solved by PCG.
+Finally, we come to a conclusion in Section \ref{conclusion}.